What painkillers are safe to take when I'm breastfeeding?

-Do be careful, though, to check the packet to make sure it’s ‘straight’ paracetamol, not paracetamol combined with codeine (often called co-codamol or Solpadeine).
-Codeine is not suitable to take when you’re breastfeeding.1
+Do be careful, though, to check your packet to make sure it's 'straight' paracetamol, not paracetamol combined with codeine (often called co-codamol or Solpadeine).
+Codeine is not suitable to take when you're breastfeeding.4

 You should also get advice from your health visitor, midwife or doctor before taking paracetamol if your breastfeeding baby:

 It’s worth noting, too, says Dr Philippa, that some paracetamol tablets also include caffeine (to help deliver the pain relief more effectively5) and it's better to avoid these ones if you can.

 "If you drink coffee or tea, you are already delivering small amounts of caffeine to your baby," she says.
 "These small amounts are unlikely to do your baby any harm but, since paracetamol tablets without caffeine will still work, choosing those ones is an easy way to avoid extra amounts of caffeine getting into your breastmilk."

 Yes2 you can take ibuprofen tablets or use ibuprofen gel on your skin – although, says Dr Philippa, the same caution applies here as it would if you weren't breastfeeding, meaning you should check with your GP first if you have: